FrostyX/frostyx.github.io/_drafts/software-i-started-using-in-2019.md

 What is your current system of taking notes and managing to-do lists?
 Or do you even?
 For the longest time, my approach was to remember everything.
 Surprisingly enough, it worked fine throughout high school, college and all my previous jobs.
 However now, as I am growing older and my responsibilities increase, the beloved _"if I don't remember it, it wasn't that important"_ philosophy is just not sufficient anymore.
 Also, repeatedly excusing myself during a work meeting, that I forgot to do something, was just unprofessional.

 Well, where to keep notes and to-do lists?
 There is a gazillion of tools for desktops, smartphones, and everything.
 Apparently, they are even still making sketchbooks.
 Like ... from paper.
-Who would knew.
+Who would know?
 Anyway, I had some criteria.

 1. In my team, we have week-long sprints, so I want to track tasks for that period.
 While I want to write detailed information about them, as well as fragmenting them into sub-tasks, I am not interested in specifying attributes such as explicit deadlines, locations, projects, etc.
 2. There may be tasks, that need to be done some specific day, so it would be useful to have also a page for each day.